lightning-sagar/EduSync/README.md

 ## Usage
 Once the application is running, you can access it via `http://localhost:3000`.
 Use the dashboard to navigate through the various features, manage classroom activities, and interact with the AI-driven chatbot for assistance.

+## Acknowledgments
+A big thank you to **@Anurag-singh-thakur** for their invaluable help with the frontend.
+Your expertise and support made a significant impact on the project.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any enhancements or bug fixes.